nice-digital/nice-design-system/components/nds-enhanced-pagination/README.md

 An array of objects, one for each page that will have links rendered.
 You should provide the page number, and either a destination if you are using links, or an onClick if you are using buttons.

 You can provide more pages than will be rendered (ie you could provide an object for every results page), but you need to at least provide an object for each that will be rendered.
-This will be the first and last pages, the current page, and one to either side.
+This will be the first and last pages, the current page, and two to either side.

 ```ts
 type ActionType = {